ManuelIni/ai-lofi/README.md

 # ai-lofi
 AI-generated LoFi by Hannes Salzmann and Manuel Ineichen

-This project is an AI-generated hommage to the musical genre of LoFi.
-On this website, the user is invited to "relax" to soothing LoFi-beats, produced by an audio Diffusion model.
+This project is an AI-generated hommage to the musical genre of Lofi.
+On this website, the user is invited to "relax" to soothing Lofi-beats, produced by an audio Diffusion model.

 [ai-lofi.netlify.app](link)